 Under ideal conditions, Killington’s snowmaking system delivers 10 million gallons of water per day to more than 250 snow guns, covering 60 acres with 12 inches of fresh snow every 24 hours.

 New snow guns, automated systems and better temperature forecasting have vastly improved the quality and quantity of the snow produced throughout the state.

 At Stowe Mountain Resort, the snowmaking system has evolved into an elaborate science.
-Over the past three years, a $10.5 million snowmaking expansion has replaced the majority of on-hill snowmaking pipe, added over 600 tower guns and 36 automated fan guns, and upgraded pumping stations.
+Under AIG ownership, a $10.5 million snowmaking expansion replaced the majority of on-hill snowmaking pipe, added over 600 tower guns and 36 automated fan guns, and upgraded pumping stations.
 Plus, the new energy-efficient guns from HKD allowed the resort to eliminate the need for eight diesel compressors and saved 100,000 gallons of diesel fuel used to power them.

-“With a fixed piece of equipment you have to connect the hoses and fire away,” says Stowe’s V.P. of mountain operations Scott Reeves.
+“With a fixed piece of equipment you have to connect the hoses and fire away,” said Stowe’s V.P. of mountain operations at the time, Scott Reeves.
 “With the new automated fan guns, it’s as easy as a click of the mouse.”

 Still, much of snowmaking is physical work.
 While crews use snowmobiles, four-wheelers, and snowcats, there’s still plenty of walking to be done.
 Over the course of his nightly shift, Killington’s Kuehn says he walks about 10 miles while dragging or carrying equipment or hoses that can weigh up to 30 pounds.
 “Now’s the time of year when I start eating a lot of food and burning a lot of calories,” he says.